Google Kubernetes Engine, Agent

 You can then access an out-of-the-box Google Compute Engine dashboard that displays metrics like disk I/O, CPU utilization, and network traffic.

-Set up the GKE integration
+Set up the Kubernetes integration

 • Standard: You manage the cluster’s underlying infrastructure, giving you node configuration flexibility.